Xpenzin/Password-strenght-checker.generator/README.md

 *(Simple terminal script)*

 **How do I use it?**:
-- Go to the second file in this repository called "Password_software?.py" and download the raw file (the icon with an arrow signaling down to the left of the pencil icon).
+- Go to the second file in this repository called "Password_software?.py" and download the raw file.
 - After downloading the file, navigate to your terminal and change directory (cd) to the location where you downloaded the file:

 ```sh